pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

   <figcaption><span property="schema:description"><b property="schema:title">You Are Amateurs</b> from <cite>A Christmas Without Snow</cite>, via the <a href="https://archive.org/details/AChristmasWithoutSnow" property="prov:wasDerivedFrom">Internet Archive</a>, produced by <span property="cc:attributionName schema:productionCompany">Korty Films</span> in <span class="oldstyle" property="schema:datePublished">1980</span></span>.
 Licensed under a <a property="cc:license" href="http://creativecommons.org/publicdomain/zero/1.0/" ><abbr title="Creative Commons Zero (Public Domain Dedication)">CC0</abbr> license</a>. <span class="icon-cc"></span><span class="icon-cc-zero"></span></figcaption>
 </figure>

-It was in <span class="oldstyle">1905</span>, while Albert Einstein worked full-time as an examiner at a patent office, that he published [four papers][miracle year], including his papers on [special relativity] and [mass-energy equivalence], that would change our understanding of space, time, and matter.
+It was in [1905]{.oldstyle}, while Albert Einstein worked full-time as an examiner at a patent office, that he published [four papers][miracle year], including his papers on [special relativity] and [mass-energy equivalence], that would change our understanding of space, time, and matter.
 A few years passed.
 According to his wife Elsa, '<q cite="https://en.wikipedia.org/wiki/Albert_Einstein" class="sic">\[d\]uring breakfast on morning, \[Einstein\] seemed lost in thought and ignored his food.
 \[I\] asked him if something was bothering him.
 He sat down at the piano and